stephenfink/hw-05-weekly-planner/README.md

 <img src="newPreview.JPG" alt= "a preview">

 This shows the time has passed and the history will not save if it is current or past the said time zone.
+However the color of time pass was changed into a darker color to read text.

+Thank you for your time,

+ Author: Stephen Fink